 Adopt Proposal Writing strategies that focus on beating the competition

 When writing your technical proposal and overall bid to the government, keep in mind the purpose of the proposal evaluation component of your government RFP.
-Your proposal writing should focus on the stated evaluation criteria and make sure that you write in a fashion that not only allows the agency to properly evaluate you.
-Your proposal writing efforts should also focus on beating your competition.
+Your proposal development should focus on the stated evaluation criteria and make sure that you write in a fashion that not only allows the agency to properly evaluate you.
+Your bidding efforts should also focus on beating your competition.
 You should implement both focuses as you write your proposal.
 When considering the purpose of the evaluation component of your government proposal:

 - Do not make vague statements;